nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ### hoster
 hoster URL where this server has been ordered.
 This should help other relay operators and future relay operators to find hosting providers.
+If you are your own ISP (and are not offering a commercial service for others) this field is obsolete.

 ### cost
 Monthly hosting costs this server is causing measured in US dollar.
 On servers with